Purefekt/Custom-Object-Detection-with-TensorFlow-2/README.md

   <img src="Assets/steps.png" width = 60%>
 </p>

+**Note:** The testing can be paused by simply pressing ctrl+C and then keeping the files intact and simply restarting the testing from the anaconda terminal.
+But once the inference graph is exported the testing cannot be resumed.
+Make sure to keep a copy of the entire "Tesnorflow" folder before exporting the inference graph to resume the testing if necessary or to convert model to TensorFlowLite.

 ## Monitoring Training with TensorBoard
 I used TensorFlow's Tensorboard to monitor the training.
 It is a very powerful tool which lets the user monitor training and visualize training metrics.
 To start TensorBoard, open a new anaconda terminal